 Step One: Measure the Opening

 Start by measuring the entire opening size in the wall.
 Look at the space and imagine that the door is completely missing.
-Measure both horizontally from wall to wall and vertically from the top of the opening to the floor.
-This gives you a rough starting point for the door’s dimension and can help you figure out which size door you need.
+Measure both horizontally from wall to wall.
+Then measure vertically from the top of the opening to the floor.
+This gives you a rough starting point for the door’s dimension.
+It can help you figure out which size door you need.

-Be careful not to measure from the outside of the door frame in either direction as door frames sizes vary in mobile homes due to the many different layouts available.
+Be careful not to measure from the outside of the door frame in either direction.
+Door frames sizes vary in mobile homes due to the many different layouts available.
 This will give you a rough estimate of how to measure a mobile home door.

 Step Two: In-swinging or Out-swinging